-This helps the organization to clearly focus its information collection on only that which is necessary to fulfill the requirements of the application or the function it serves.
+This helps the organization to clearly focus their information collection on only that which is necessary to fulfill the requirements of the application or the function it serves.
 Limiting the collection to only this necessary information simplifies the process as well as adhering to fair information practices.
-Consideration should be given to the use of pseudonymic techniques to alleviate the need to collect personal information.
+Consideration should be given to the use of anonymous and psuedonymic techniques to alleviate the need to collect personal information.

-How is Notice of Collection Given and Informed Consent Obtained?
+How is Notice of Collection Given and Informed Consent Obtained

-• Design, or attach, the notice to be authorized by the customer:
+• Design the notice to be authorized by the customer and attach it to the checklist: